 In order to comprehensively capture the net impact of the portfolio positions, specific measures (also "pillars") were defined both in positive and negative spheres.
-For each security, each measure is analysed and assigned a score that is summed up at the level of the individual security and finally aggregated at portfolio level (i.e. "net impact score).
+For each security, each measure is analysed and assigned a score that is summed up at the level of the individual security and finally aggregated at portfolio level (i.e. "net impact score").
 Financial metrics such as revenue, investment and expenditures for research and development, as well as emission metrics, controversies, controversial business relationships and ESG and impact-related transparency and strategy are taken into account.
 Through direct contact with the companies, the sustainability strategy and the potential to generate positive impact are further determined.

-For the evaluation and measurement of the positive impact, portfolio management uses company-specific data (e.g. company reporting), insights from company engagements, proprietary research and information from external data providers.
-A combination of proprietary analysis and external data is used to produce qualitative and quantitative assessments for the measurements described above, which are used to assess the positive added value and the ability to invest on the basis thereof.
+For the evaluation and measurement of the positive impact, portfolio management uses company-specific data (e.g. company reporting), insights from company commitments, proprietary research (e.g. broker research, industry experts) and information from external data providers.
+With a combination of proprietary ESG/impact analysis and external data, qualitative and quantitative assessments are created based on the sources and processes described above, which are used to assess the positive added value and the ability to invest in them.
+The impact analysis is based on quantitative and qualitative data.
+All impact-related information is recorded in an internal database.